Top 10 Prop Firm Challenge Mistakes (and How to Avoid Them)

 Trading futures during quiet periods (like late evenings or holidays) often leads to choppy, unpredictable movement.

 Focus on high-volume trading hours where volatility is healthy and spreads are tight.
+Our best time of day to trade guide covers the optimal windows for futures and forex prop traders in detail.
 For most futures traders, the best times are:

 🕒 8:30 AM – 11:00 AM EST